abdulbarishaikh/DynamicFormUpdater/README.md

 # **DynamicFormUpdater**

-This repository contains a `Test` class built using JavaScript and jQuery.
+This repository contains a `DynamicFormUpdater` class built using JavaScript and jQuery.
 The class is designed to dynamically bind event handlers (like `change`, `input`, `click`, etc.) to specified elements and process responses via AJAX requests.
 It allows you to dynamically populate select options or other form elements based on external data.

 ## **Features**